 Using a collection of items you provide, students will describe the five terms on the first activity page and the three laws of motion on the second page.
 If they want, they can also sketch pictures to help explain the concept.
-Each explanation requires enough details that someone else can use their supplies to understand each concept based on the students’ explanation.
+Each explanation must include enough detail so that someone else can use their supplies to understand each concept based on the students’ explanation.

 FORCE AND MOTION PRACTICE WORKSHEET

 The practice worksheet lists 18 statements that relate to the lesson concepts.
 A word bank on the right-hand side lists nine options.
 Students will use each option twice as they match the definitions, examples, or descriptions to the options in the word bank.